Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high 25.8% of residents work from home, potentially reflecting COVID-19 conditions.
-Service frequency averages 72 trips per day across all routes, equating to approximately 33 weekly trips per individual stop.
+According to the 2021 Census, 25.8% of residents work from home, potentially due to COVID-19 conditions.
+The service frequency averages 72 trips per day across all routes, translating to roughly 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport